ThinkPad Tablet 2: Specifications and performance

-The Tablet 2 uses the Intel Atom Z2760 SoC "Clover Trail" (System on a chip) platform at 1.8 GHz and has 2 cores with 1 Mb of cache.
+The Tablet 2 uses the Intel Atom Z2760 SoC "Clover Trail" (system on a chip) platform at 1.8 GHz and has 2 cores with 1 Mb of cache.
 The Tablet 2 has 2 gigabytes of 800 MHz LPDDR2 memory and comes with either a 32- or 64-gigabyte eMMC.
 The ThinkPad Tablet 2 runs the full Windows 8 operating system (32-bit) from Microsoft and will thus be able to run any desktop software compatible with this version of Windows.
 In a review, CNET wrote, "Windows 8 looked readable and functional, both in Metro and standard Windows-based interfaces."

-The Tablet 2 has a 10.1-inch IPS display with a 16:9 aspect ratio, 400 nits, 500:1 contrast ratio and a resolution of 1,366 by 768.
+The Tablet 2 has a 10.1-inch IPS display with a 16:9 aspect ratio, 400 nits, 500:1 contrast ratio and a resolution of 1366 x 768.
 The graphics is powered by the PowerVR SGX545 graphics, that is part of the Intel Atom SoC.
 The Tablet 2 makes use of multi-touch technology for screen-based input (supporting five-finger gestures).
 Like the original ThinkPad Tablet, the Tablet 2 has an optional stylus (with digital pen functionality) for precision input, which can be stored in the side of the tablet.
 Lenovo also released a Bluetooth keyboard that can be carried with the tablet in a folio-style case.

 The Tablet 2 has a full-size USB 2.0 port for connecting accessories and another micro-USB 2.0 to be used for charging only (using the built-in adapter, though other micro-USB cables also work).
 Powered USB devices will not work on the full-size USB port.
 External displays can be connected using the mini-HDMI port.
-A headphone/microphone combo jack and a connector for an available docking station for the device, which included three full-size USB ports, separate headphone/microphone jacks, HDMI, Ethernet, and a 20 V power connector for fast charging.
+A headphone/microphone combo jack and a connector for an available docking station for the device, which included three full-size USB ports, separate headphone/microphone jacks, HDMI, Ethernet, and a 20V power connector for fast charging.
 The following hardware buttons can be found around the tablet: Windows button, Power button, volume control button, rotation lock switch, reset switch.
 Models with 3G and 4G cellular data are both available.
 The Tablet 2 will have Near Field Communications, also known as NFC, built in.

 The tablet is also equipped with two cameras.
 It has an 8-megapixel rear camera with LED flash, and is capable of 720p video capture.
 The front camera is 2.0 megapixels.
 A mini-HDMI port is included for video output.
 A noise-canceling microphone is included in order to facilitate video conferencing.

 The built-in battery is a 30 watt-hour lithium polymer battery.
 Lenovo quotes 25 days of standby power, 150 hours of MP3 playback, up to ten hours web browsing, and ten hours of local video playback.